True Jackson, VP: Clothing line

 In August 2009, a line of clothing inspired by the show called "Mad Style by True Jackson" was released.
 The line was available exclusively at Walmart and is aimed at children and teens.
 This was the first line of clothing for the show and was a first for Nickelodeon releasing a line of clothing from one of their television shows.
-Commercials advertising the clothing line can be seen on Nickelodeon and TeenNick.
+Commercials advertising the clothing line could be seen on Nickelodeon and TeenNick.
 Featured in the show and commercials is an instrumental version of the show's theme song.

 Book series

 A set of novels based on the show were released, via Amazon.